-When I was writing out my goals for 2017, I realized that I have a solid group of friends who add value to my life in areas where I need to make changes and see improvements.
+When I was writing out my goals for the new year, I realized that I have a solid group of friends who add value to my life in areas where I need to make changes and see improvements.
 God Knew what he was doing by putting my favorite girls in my life!
 I cannot stress how critical it is to have a supportive and thriving circle of friends, and I am beyond lucky to be surrounded by such fierce and well-rounded young women.
 They each inspire me, which is why I asked them to share some tips in areas where I feel their success is unmatched:

 - Health & Fitness

 I’m sure I’m not the only one with goals to make this new year a great one, so it’s only right that I share their responses and add my two cents in an area where I feel my success is unmatched (networking!).
 I plan to implement the strategies that my girls suggested as well as become more consistent with practicing what they (and myself) preach.